 Graduate students will receive a $2,000 stipend.

 Undergraduate students will receive a $1,000 stipend.

 Accepted students who do not complete the program and/or do not fulfill the expectations as set by their application will be required to return the award funds to UT Arlington.
-This determination will be made at the discretion of the Office of Graduate Studies.
+This determination will be made at the discretion of the Graduate School.

 Please note: The I-Engage stipend is distributed via scholarship disbursement to accepted students.
 Scholarship awards exceeding a student's tuition amount may be treated as taxable income.How to Apply

 The graduate student mentor-undergraduate trainee pair must self-identify at the time of application to the program and submit a complete application with appropriate faculty approval in order to be considered.

 The completed application for the I-Engage Mentoring Program includes the online application and a syllabus for your proposed research project.
 The Syllabus is a MS Word document and is based on the UTA-required syllabus.
 Please see this sample document for more information: I Engage Syllabus Application 2023.

 Successful applications will include clearly stated learning objectives and describe in detail the activities to be completed by the undergraduate student to achieve the objectives.
 Applications with excellent project descriptions, student learning outcomes, and activities are most likely to be selected.

 Full application instructions are available here: I Engage Instruction sheet 2023.

 Completed applications must be received no later than 11:59 p.m.
 CST on Wednesday, April 26, 2023.